Anima Anandkumar

 Animashree (Anima) Anandkumar is the Bren Professor of Computing at California Institute of Technology.
-She is a director of Machine Learning research at NVIDIA.
+Previously, she was a senior director of Machine Learning research at NVIDIA and a principal scientist at Amazon Web Services.
 Her research considers tensor-algebraic methods, deep learning and non-convex problems.

 Education and early career

 Anandkumar was born in Mysore.
 Her parents are both engineers, and her grandfather was a mathematician.
 Her great-great-grandfather was the Sanskrit scholar R. Shamasastry.
 She began to study Bharatanatyam and she learnt this style of dancing for many years.
 She studied electrical engineering at the Indian Institute of Technology Madras and graduated in 2004.
-She joined Cornell University for her graduate studies, earning a PhD under the supervision of Lang Tong in 2009.
+She attended Cornell University for her graduate studies, earning a PhD under the supervision of Lang Tong in 2009.
 Her first project looked at distributed statistical estimation.
 She was an IBM Fellow at Cornell University between 2008 and 2009.
 Her thesis considered Scalable Algorithms for Distributed Statistical Inference.
 During her PhD she worked in the networking group at IBM on end-to-end service-level transactions.
 She was a postdoctoral scholar at Massachusetts Institute of Technology until 2010, where she worked in the Stochastic Systems Group with Alan Willsky.

 Research

-In 2010 Anandkumar joined University of California, Irvine, as an assistant professor.
+In 2010, Anandkumar joined University of California, Irvine, as an assistant professor.
 At the time, the technology industry was at the beginning of the big data revolution.
 Here she started working on tensor decompositions of latent variable models.
 She joined Microsoft Research in New England as a visiting scientist in 2012.
 In 2013 she was awarded a National Science Foundation CAREER Award to investigate big data and social networks.
-She was made an assistant professor with tenure at UC Irvine in 2016.
+She was made an associate professor with tenure at UC Irvine in 2016.
 She specialised in large-scale machine learning and high-dimensional statistics.
-Anandkumar was a Principal Scientist at Amazon Web Services from 2016 to 2018.
+Anandkumar was a principal scientist at Amazon Web Services from 2016 to 2018.
 She worked with the Apache MXNet tool, introducing new functionality and developing multi-modal processing algorithms.
-She represented Amazon Web Services at the Anita Borg Institute in 2017, the Mulan forum for Chinese women entrepreneurs and Shaastra in 2018, discussing Deep Learning.
+She represented Amazon Web Services at the Anita Borg Institute in 2017, and in 2018, both the Mulan forum for Chinese women entrepreneurs and Shaastra, where she discussed Deep Learning.
 She also worked on Amazon Rekognition, Amazon Lex and Amazon Polly.
-She was involved with the launch of Amazon SageMaker, an opportunity for developers to use machine learning models.
+She was involved in the launch of Amazon SageMaker, an opportunity for developers to use machine learning models.

 Anandkumar joined the Machine Learning Conference Board of Advisors in 2018.
-In 2018 Anandkumar joined NVIDIA as Director of Machine Learning Research, and Caltech as the Bren Professor of Computing and Mathematical Sciences.
-At NVIDIA she opened a new core laboratories in artificial intelligence and machine learning in Santa Clara.
+In 2018, Anandkumar joined NVIDIA as director of Machine Learning Research, and Caltech as the Bren Professor of Computing and Mathematical Sciences.
+At NVIDIA she opened a new core laboratory in artificial intelligence and machine learning in Santa Clara.
 She has pushed for governments to invest in robotics and artificial intelligence.
-She spoke at the 2018 TEDxIndiana University about the algorithms she has developed to process big data.
+She spoke at the 2018 TEDxIndianaUniversity event "From Ashes We Rise" about the algorithms she has developed to process big data.